 More = Less

-In the Roseville Park stud ewe flock, I have been able to achieve 8.3 – 8.86KG average fleece weights in the past three years and have an average micron of a neat 18.0.
+In the Roseville Park stud ewe flock, I have been able to achieve 8.3 – 8.86KG average fleece weights in the past five years and have an average micron of a neat 18.0.

 The worst mob of ewes averaged 77kg with a condition score of 2.5 and weaned 31 kg lambs.
 This just shows you that to produce more- you may actually have to run less!
 Better condition score throughout the year will produce more wool, lambs and meat with less worm burden’s.You need to feed your sheep and manage them really well to let them show you their true genetic potential.